earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 ## Knitr

-We use the `R` `knitr` package to create easy to read documents from `.rmd` files that contain both the code, and code outputs and any additional descriptive text that we'd like to include.
+We use the `R` `knitr` package to render our markdown and create easy to read documents from `.rmd` files.We will cover knitr later in this series.

 <figure class="half">
 	<a href="{{ site.url }}{{ site.baseurl }}/images/course-materials/geog-4100-5100/intro-knitr-rmd/rmd-file.png">